fffej/katacoda-scenarios/learn-bash/slicing-dicing-text.md

 One of the most powerful is `cut`.
 This allows you to treat each line as a delimited list and extract data appropriately.
 Let's extract out the first and third fields (skipping the time).

 `cut -f1,3 -d" " /var/log/dpkg.log`{{execute}}

+`sed` is a stream editor and can perform operations on a stream of text in a variety of ways.

+TODO examples